JunzWu/Autoware_Calibration_Camera_Lidar/README.md

    catkin_make
    ```
 ## Getting Started
-1. `roscore` in another terminal
+1. `roscore` in another terminal.
-2. Play the rosbag. if your recorded PointCloud2 topic is not `/points_raw`, you need to transfer it into `/points_raw` using the command below":
+2. Play the rosbag. if your recorded PointCloud2 topic is not `/points_raw`, you need to transfer it into `/points_raw` using the command below".
+Once the rosbag is playing, quickly pause it using the space button.
    ```
    rosbag play bagName.bag /YourPointCloud2Topic:=/points_raw
    ```
-Once the rosbag is playing, quickly pause it using the space button.

 3. Open the toolkit
    ```
    source devel/setup.bash